-So far, ESTRID has resulted in ten scientific papers and one doctoral thesis.
+So far, ESTRID has resulted in 12 scientific papers and two doctoral theses.
 We have studied the risk for LADA and type 2 diabetes in relation to heredity and lifestyle factors such as overweight, tobacco use, alcohol consumption and dietary factors.
 Below we give an overview of the results we have reached based on data collected in the study.

 A six-fold increase in the risk for LADA is seen among people with a family history of type 1 diabetes, while a family history of type 2 diabetes doubles the risk.
 Heredity also seems to be an important factor for the risk of type 2 diabetes, where this type of diabetes in the family is associated with an almost three-fold risk to be affected (Hjort et al., 2017).

 In ESTRID, we have looked at both birth weight and weight in adult age in relation to the risk of developing LADA and type 2 diabetes.
 Our results indicate that the risk for LADA and type 2 diabetes increases with overweight and obesity in adult age.
 Among people suffering from obesity, we saw a a three times increased risk for LADA and a 19 times increased risk for type 2 diabetes.
 The association between obesity and LADA was stronger among persons with a more type 2-like LADA but was also present among those with a more autoimmune and type 1-like diabetes.
 When we looked at overweight in combination with family history of diabetes, the risk for LADA increased 4,5 times while the risk for type 2 diabetes increased as much as 24,5 times compared to if these factors were not present (Hjort et al., 2018).